sonaaliM/fullstack-training-notes/Node Notes.md

 ### Creating a startup script in package.json

 This creates a command for the script provided and saves effort to type the entire command everytime.
-To add your own command for npm start, you add it to the scripts property of your project’s package.json file.
+To add your own command for npm , you add it to the scripts property of your project’s package.json file.

 + Add the mapping for **script execution command** : *node ./my-script.js* and the **command name** : "hello" in **package.json**